iranzo/iranzo.github.io/content/presentations/2020-02-13-campo-magnetico-auroras-fases-lunares-cohetes/index.en.md

 ## Rockets

-Rockets fight againsts the other Earth: 'gravity'
+Rockets fight against the other Earth: 'gravity'

 Moon's gravity causes tides on Earth